afeld/rails_interview_questions/README.md

 # Rails Interview Questions

-I get a fair number of questions via [Hacker Hours](http://hackerhours.org) and elsewhere regarding what questions to use/expect in an interview for a Rails developer - now immortalized in a tidy list.
+I get a fair number of questions via [Hacker Hours](http://hackerhours.org) and elsewhere regarding what questions to use/expect in an interview for a Rails developer, so figured I would get it together in a tidy list.
+Pull requests welcome.

 ## Tips